domaindetails.com

 Ownership: You don't actually "buy" a domain—you lease/rent it and must renew annually

-Where you get it: Domain registrars (Namecheap, GoDaddy, Google Domains, Cloudflare)
+Where you get it: Domain registrars (Namecheap, GoDaddy, Squarespace Domains, Cloudflare)

 Uniqueness: Only one person/company can own a specific domain at a time (first-come, first-served)